 From the subsidiary cells, water enters into the guard cells (Ψ is less inside).
 As a result, they expand and the pore opens.

 In reverse cases, when Ψ is more inside but less outside of guard cells, water goes out.
-The cells become placid and the stomata closes.
+The cells become placid and the stomata close.

-Solute containing ions enter into the guard cells and decreases the water potential.
+Solute-containing ions enter the guard cells and decrease the water potential.

 |Stomata open||Stomata close|

 To find the direction of movement of water, note the Ψw, not other potentials.

 Xylem and parenchymatous cells

 - Xylems and parenchymatous cells are in equilibrium as both have the same water potential.
 So, there is no exchange of water between them.

 - The xylem contains almost the same amount of ions as the soil (?).